-The report of the CRT is maintained with the Title IX Coordinator as a Title IX case file.
+The report of the CRT is maintained with the Title IX Coordinator as a Sexual MIsconduct Policy case file.

-A copy of the outcome report will also become a part of the student's conduct file maintained in the Student Affairs office for reviewing any subsequent behavioral violations and determining sanctions of same.
+A copy of the outcome report will also become a part of the student's conduct file maintained in the Dean of Students office for reviewing any subsequent behavioral violations and determining sanctions of same.

 Student records are maintained for a period of three years after a student graduates or terminates from the university with the exception of records associated with a recommendation of suspension or expulsion which are maintained indefinitely.

-Title IX case files constitute "educational records" under the Family Educational Rights and Privacy Act ("Buckley Amendment") and are subject to its release and confidentiality provisions.
+Sexual Misconduct Policy case files constitute "educational records" under the Family Educational Rights and Privacy Act (FERPA) and are subject to its release and confidentiality provisions.

 No information shall be released from such proceedings except as required or permitted by law and University policy.